HubbleHQ/heroku-kafka/README.md

 consumer.assign([TopicPartition('topic_with_prefix', 2)])

 """
-To listening to events it is exactly the same as in kafka_python.
+Listening to events it is exactly the same as in kafka_python.
 Read the documention linked below for more info!
 """
 for msg in consumer: